 - developed and evaluated within a school setting

 - related to core curriculum subjects (maths, science and English) in Key Stages 1-3 (ages 5-14)

 - able to use the Learning by Questions (LbQ) system as part of the innovation and/or evaluation.

 Current LbQ innovation evaluation projects

-Charles Dickens Primary will evaluate what effect the CoachBright / Learning by Questions six-week mathematics coaching programme has on higher prior-attaining Year 6 pupil premium pupils’ mathematical skills, confidence, motivation and attainment.
-Read more
+London South Teaching School Alliance evaluated what effect the CoachBright / Learning by Questions six-week mathematics coaching programme had on higher prior-attaining Year 6 pupil premium pupils’ mathematical skills, confidence, motivation and attainment.
+Read the final report